 You can plan a meal where everyone brings a couple of components (like a Taco Bar or Pasta Bar) or you can plan a theme like international foods or family favorites.
 The sky’s the limit when it comes to potlucks.

 There’s no rule that says if you’re having people over, it has to be for dinner.
 If you invite people at a time other than mealtime, it can save you a lot of money and yet still provide opportunites to connect.

 We made friends with another family on our cul-de-sac just by inviting them over for ice cream cones one night.
 We also have been known to host board game nights with a couple of snacks provided.
 You could also just invite someone over for coffee and maybe muffins or a small snack.

 You don’t have to feed guests a whole meal to enjoy spending time together.

 Entertaining on a budget is definitely possible.
-You just have to be a little creative, that’s all.
+You just have to be a little creative.

-So if you’ve been reluctant to invite people over because money’s tight, use one of these six strategies to help you entertain on a budget.
+So if you’ve been reluctant to invite people over because money’s tight, use one of these six strategies to help you save some money.
 Check what ingredients you already have, plan around the store ads, use less meat, make it homemade, let your guests bring a dish, or invite people over just for dessert or snacks.